For free and impartial money advice and guidance, visit MoneyHelper.

 PRA Group UK Limited Debt

-Receiving a debt letter from PRA Group UK Limited can be worrying, but you’re not alone.
+Receiving a debt letter from PRA Group UK Limited can be concerning.
+But don’t worry!
 More than 170,000 people visit our website each month for help with debt issues.
-You might be wondering where the debt came from and if you should pay it.
-You might also be worried about whether PRA Group is a real company and what happens if you can’t afford to pay.

 • Explain who PRA Group UK Limited are and why you’ve received a letter from them.